julietshen/tx-sandbox/hasher-matcher-actioner/review-tool/PROJECT_NOTES.md

    - Easily accessible "Start Reviewing" buttons
    - Clean, accessible design with proper contrast

+7. The user requested that the content categories be updated to clearly indicate this is a demo app:
+   - Changed to humorous bird-themed categories
+   - Requested that filter UI only appear on the dashboard, not on the review page

 ## Next Steps

 ### Frontend
 1. Continue refining UI based on user feedback
 2. Implement additional features for the review process
 3. Prepare for API integration when backend is ready
+4. Run and fix any failing unit tests

 ### Backend
 1. Ensure all API endpoints are functioning properly